mirkobrombin/ElementaryPython/README.md

 </p>

 ## How to use this template
-First of all, I am happy to help you by providing a base for creating your own elementary OS applications! :kissing_heart:
+First of all, I am happy to help you by providing a starter pack for creating your own elementary OS applications! :kissing_heart:

 This template is available to everyone under the [GPL3 license](https://github.com/mirkobrombin/ElementaryPython/blob/master/LICENSE), which means you are obliged to keep that license or change it with a compatible one.